portsentry/portsentry/doc/Acknowledgement.md

+# Credits

 $Id: CREDITS,v 1.31 2003/05/23 16:15:45 crowland Exp crowland $

+Craig Rowland - Inventor, Main developer and Maintainer of Portsentry from its inception in 1997 to its end in 2003

 Thanks to the following people who offered testing and bug fixes/suggestions.
 I apologize if I've forgotten anyone.
 (No particular order on this list either):